Studded-Ark/rabbit-OS/README.md

 - Embedded Spotify preview for the Rabbit and Steel OST
 - Embedded Fandom Wiki for Rabbit and Steel
 - Settings that are remembered

+### Credits
+[Rabbit and Steel](https://store.steampowered.com/app/2132850/Rabbit_and_Steel/) is a game I do not take credit for, and is made by [mino_dev](https://x.com/mino_dev).

+All art assets, such as the app icons, backgrounds, and character art is made by the creator of Rabbit and Steel, mino_dev.

+Any music and sound effects used are made by steelplus and belfy, who have made such assets for Rabbit and Steel.